The Californian Condors - Rarest bird of Prey

 The Albatross are the largest flying birds in the world and the great albatrosses have the largest wingspan of any bird species.
 The male wandering Albatross of the southern oceans had the largest wingspan of any living bird species measuring at 11 ft 11 inches.

-: these birds are the most efficient flyers around and make use of techniques such as 'dynamic soaring' and 'slope soaring' to cover huge distances with little effort.
+Special features: these birds are the most efficient flyers around and make use of techniques such as 'dynamic soaring' and 'slope soaring' to cover huge distances with little effort.
 These birds are colonial and feed on squids, fish and krill.
 19 out of the 21 species of Albatross are recognized to be near extinct by the IUCN